aymane-smi/git-workshop/readme.md

 #### 5 - Push One Commit Only

 You can push to the remote branch one commit only using the commit hash by typing `git push origin <commit_hash>:<branch_name>`.

+Before jumping to the next chapter, please try the lab for [this chapter](./lab-push)